-New employers are also eligible to file Form 944 if they will meet the eligibility requirements.
+New employers are also eligible to file Form 944-SS if they will meet the eligibility requirements.
 New employers filing Form SS-4, Application for Employer Identification Number, must complete line 13 of Form SS-4 indicating the highest number of employees expected in the next 12 months and must check the "yes" box or the "no" box to indicate whether they expect to have \$1,000 or less in employment tax liability for the calendar year.
-Generally, if you pay \$4,000 or less in wages subject to social security and Medicare taxes and federal income tax withholding, you are likely to pay \$1,000 or less in employment taxes.
-If a new employer indicates on line 13 of Form SS-4 it expects to have \$1,000 or less in employment tax liability for the calendar year, the IRS will notify the new employer to file Form 944 to report social security, Medicare, and withheld income taxes.
-The

-IRS's determination may be made after April 1, 2006, so long as it is made before the employer's first Form 941 would have been due.
+Generally, if you pay \$4,000 or less in wages subject to social security and Medicare taxes, you are likely to pay \$1,000 or less in employment taxes.
+If a new employer indicates on line 13 of Form SS-4 it expects to have \$1,000 or less in employment tax liability for the calendar year, the IRS will notify the new employer to file Form 944-SS to report social security and Medicare taxes.
+The IRS's determination may be made after April 1, 2006, so long as it is made before the employer's first Form 941-SS would have been due.

-What if you don't want to file Form 944?
+What if you don't want to file Form 944-SS?

-You must file Form 944 if you have been notified to do so, unless you meet certain exceptions.
-If the IRS has notified you to file Form 944 and an exception listed below applies to you, you can contact the IRS by telephone at 1-800-829-0115 about what form to file.
-To determine if you can file Form 941 quarterly to report your social security, Medicare, and withheld federal income taxes for the 2006 calendar year, you must contact the IRS by April 1, 2006, unless you are a new employer.
-See New employers above.
-You may be eligible to file Form 941 quarterly, instead of Form 944 annually, if either of the following applies.
+You must file Form 944-SS if you have been notified to do so, unless you meet certain exceptions.
+If the IRS has notified you to file Form 944-SS and the exception noted in the paragraph below applies to you, you can contact the IRS by telephone at 1-800-829-0115 (U.S. Virgin Islands only), or 215-516-2000 (toll call) about what form to file.
+To determine if you can file Form 941-SS quarterly to report your social security and Medicare taxes, you must contact the IRS by April 1, 2006 for the 2006 calendar year unless you are a new employer.
+See New employers... above.

-- You agree to file your quarterly Forms 941 electronically. - You expect your 2006 liability for social security, Medicare, and withheld federal income taxes to be more than \$1,000.
+You may be eligible to file Form 941-SS quarterly, instead of Form 944-SS annually, if you expect your 2006 liability for social security and Medicare taxes to be more than \$1,000.

-If you contact the IRS and the IRS determines you can file Forms 941 instead of Form 944, the IRS will send you a written notice that your filing requirement has been changed.
+If you contact the IRS and the IRS determines you can file Forms 941-SS instead of Form 944-SS, the IRS will send you a written notice that your filing requirement has been changed.

-Who cannot file Form 944?
+Who cannot file Form 944-SS?

-The following employers cannot file Form 944.
+The following employers cannot file Form 944-SS.

 - Employers who are not notified.
-If the IRS does not notify you to file Form 944, do not file Form 944.
-However, as explained above, you can call the IRS at 1-800-829-0115 by April 1, 2006, to determine if you can file Form 944. - Household employers.
-If you employ only household employees, do not file Form 944.
+If the IRS does not notify you to file Form 944-SS, do not file Form 944-SS.
+However, as explained above, you can call the IRS at 1-800-829-0115 (U.S. Virgin Islands only) or 215-516-2000 (toll call) by April 1, 2006, to determine if you can file Form 944-SS. - Household employers.
+If you employ only household employees, do not file Form 944-SS.
 For more information, see Pub.
 926, Household Employer's Tax Guide, and Schedule H (Form 1040), Household Employment Taxes. - Agricultural employers.
-If you employ only agricultural employees, do not file Form 944.
+If you employ only agricultural employees, do not file Form 944-SS.
 For more information, see Pub.
 51 (Circular A), Agricultural Employer's Tax Guide, and Form 943, Employer's Annual Federal Tax Return for Agricultural Employees.

-What if you reorganize or close your business?
+What if you close your business?